by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 New York City Sick Leave

-New York City employers have the difficult task of managing compliance with their own New York City Paid Safe and Sick Leave Law.
+New York City employers have the difficult task of managing compliance with the additional New York City Paid Safe and Sick Leave Law.
 The law covers all private employers with a few exceptions.

 The first important distinction between the City and state law is that New York City employers must have less than five employees and have an annual income of LESS than $1 million in order to only be required to offer unpaid leave, whereas the rest of the state may have an annual income of $1 million OR less.